hzeller/bumps/README.md

 Features
    * Simple, mostly passive board with cheap components.
-   * 5V switching supply to power the BeagleBone from motor voltage (12-36V)
+   * 5V switching supply to power the BeagleBone from motor voltage (12-36V).
+   * Local 3.3V power supply to not put any strain on BBB 3.3V
    * 5 slots for [Pololu-compatible][pololu-url] stepper boards.
    * 2 high power PWM (2 more planned)
    * 3 endswitch inputs.
-   * (TBD: 3 temperature sensor inputs)
+   * 3 temperature sensor inputs.

 ![Schematic][schem]